-- Do you have any questions about the quiz? - What did we talk about last class?
-Do you have code to show? - Do you have questions about the assignment? - Private not only protects your data, but parts of code as well.
+- Do you have any questions about the quiz? - What did we talk about last class? - Do you have questions about the assignment? - Private not only protects your data, but parts of code as well.
 It reduces dependencies so you are more free to change without breaking other code.